joliplei/bibleserver-scraper-DE/README.md

 It will show you on the standard output what it does.
 If all goes well, it will create 3 German bible modules (BB, LU84, NGUE [unvollständig]) for MySword (.mybible) and OpenLP (.sqlite).

+Before using it, you must install Java (e.g. Temurin https://adoptium.net/de).

 ## MySword Bible modules

 You have to copy the resulting files to your device, either by mailing them to yourself or via Android Debug Bridge: